kampersanda/consistent_weighted_sampling/README.md

 - `-w` indicates whether or not there is `<value>` column in the input file.
 - `-l` indicates whether or not there is `<label>` column in the input file.
 - `-g` indicates whether or not generalization is needed, i.e., feature values include negative values.
+- `-s` indicates the seed for generating random matrices

 As a result, there should be the CWS data file `news20/news20.scale_base.cws.bvecs`.